Preakness Stakes Betting Guide For New York

 The 148th Preakness Stakes, the middle jewel of thoroughbred horse racing’s Triple Crown, is set for May 20, 2023, at Pimlico Race Course in Baltimore.

 The following is a guide to its rich history, significant handicapping variables and betting information.

 First run in 1873, the Preakness occurs two weeks after the Kentucky Derby.
-It has multimillion-dollar wagering interest and routinely drew crowds in excess of 100,000 The result of this race dramatically impacts interest in the Belmont Stakes in Elmont, New York, which will run June 5.
+It has multimillion-dollar wagering interest and routinely drew crowds in excess of 100,000.
+The result of this race dramatically impacts interest in the Belmont Stakes in Elmont, New York, which will run on Saturday, June 10.

 If the Derby winner also captures the Preakness, betting will skyrocket with a potential Triple Crown sweep at the Belmont.
 As such, the Preakness is a valued link to the first and third Triple Crown events.

-New York bettors can access the action via the TVG horse betting app and wager on their cell phones, computers or tablets.
+New York bettors can access the action via the FanDuel Racing horse betting app and wager on their cell phones, computers or tablets.